BitWin24/bitwin24/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the magd tests manually, launch src/test/test_mag .
+To run the bitwin24d tests manually, launch src/test/test_bitwin24 .

-To add more magd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more bitwin24d tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.